eoinkelly/notes/rails/session.md

 2. user clears cookies
 3. You change the secret string used to hash session data
 4. You change the digest algorithm used to hash session data
+5. You call `reset_session` in your code which will clear the session from the cookie sent with the next response

 ## Typical contents of a session structure